More at rubyonrails.org:

 end

-The articles resource here will have the following routes generated for it:
+The articles resource above will generate the following routes:

 HTTP Verb Path Controller#Action Named Route Helper